DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 ### Step 4.
 Download the working directory

-Download `mdo_agent_results` repo from [here](https://github.com/DAFoam/mdo_agent_results/archive/refs/heads/main.zip).
+Download `mdo_agent_work` repo from [here](https://github.com/DAFoam/mdo_agent_work/archive/refs/heads/main.zip).

-Unzip it and you will see a folder called `mdo_agent_results-main`.
-Rename it to `mdo_agent_results`.
+Unzip it and you will see a folder called `mdo_agent_work-main`.
+Rename it to `mdo_agent_work`.
 This will be the main working directory for your agents.

 **IMPORTANT**: Do not manually create a folder and use it as the LLM's working directory.
-You must use `mdo_agent_results`.
-This is because `mdo_agent_results` contains pre-defined LLM configuration files (hidden by default).
+You must use `mdo_agent_work`.
+This is because `mdo_agent_work/results` contains pre-defined LLM configuration files (hidden by default).
 You do not need to modify these configuration files.

 The local installation is finished!